Knights of the Editing Table

 • Settings

-• Excalibur shortcut
+• Excalibur user command

 • Compatibility